ysndr/katacoda-scenarios/pijul/step4.md

 1. First let's clone our first repository `pijul clone https://nest.pijul.com/ysndr/Explorations`{{execute}}.
 And we can go in the cloned repository `cd Explorations`{{execute}} and see the files `ls -la`{{execute}}

 2. Now edit the hello file `vim hello.txt`{{execute}}.
-You can add your name and say hello.
+You can add your name, say hello and save it (:wq).

 3. To add the file in the commit, we execute `pijul add hello.txt`{{execute}}, same as git.

 4. Then we can record your change `pijul record`{{execute}} the git equivalent to `git commit`.
 You can see that an editor is open, you need to add a record message, save and close.

-5. OPTIONAL : And finally, you can push the changes to the server with `pijul push username@nest.pijul.com/ysndr/Explorations`.
-This will automatically create a pull request.
-Notice that you need to create an account first.
+5. Unlike git, pijul does not have pull request.
+You simply push to the repository you want to contribute, and the owner can then accept the changes.
+OPTIONAL : If you create an account, you can now push the changes to the server with `pijul push username@nest.pijul.com/ysndr/Explorations`.
+This will automatically create a change request to the repository.